Can you get life insurance while you're pregnant?

 It can be fairly simple to buy life insurance even if you're pregnant.

-1. You’ll need to disclose your pregnancy on your health questionnaire, provide your due date, and list any medications you’ve been prescribed.
+1. First, fill out your application.
+You can disclose your pregnancy on your application’s health questionnaire, provide your due date, and list any medications you’ve been prescribed.

-You’ll then wait for the insurer to review your application and extend a final offer, which can take up to a couple of weeks.
+3. Wait for the insurer to review your application.
+Your agent will let you know when the insurance company extends a final policy offer, which can take up to a couple of weeks.

 Life insurance riders to consider if you’re pregnant

-Life insurance riders are optional features for your life insurance policy.
-Some riders can be useful if you’re buying life insurance in anticipation of a new child, although some companies change their rider eligibility requirements for pregnant people.
+Life insurance riders are optional features you can add to your life insurance policy to customize your coverage.
+Some riders can be useful if you’re buying life insurance in anticipation of a new child, but some of them may be costly or not necessary for your family.

-The agent you’re working with will be able to give you specific details for the company that’s best suited for you.
+If you’re interested in adding riders to your coverage, the agent you’re working with will be able to give you specific details for the company that best suits your needs.

 • Child rider: This add-on pays a small death benefit that can be put toward funeral costs in a worst-case scenario.
 One rider can cover your children from the time they are 15 days old and can cost as little as $50 per year for $10,000 of coverage.